Brew Method

 Common Mistakes

-How To Fix The Pot
+How to Fix the Pot

-Popular Drinks With Drip Coffee
+Popular Drinks with Drip Coffee

 These are common drinks or serving styles where drip coffee makes sense.
 Use them as realistic starting points, not as a complete menu.

-Drip Coffee Compared With Nearby Methods
+Drip Coffee Compared with Nearby Methods

-When To Upgrade The Machine
+When to Upgrade the Machine

 Fix recipe and cleaning first.
 Then consider upgrading if the brewer still does not wet the bed evenly, cannot brew hot enough, overflows at normal doses, produces inconsistent batches, or keeps coffee on a harsh hot plate.
 Machines recognized by equipment programs are tested for consistency and performance, but the best brewer for you still depends on capacity, carafe type, counter space, and cleaning habits.